AlibabaCloudDocs/domain/intl.en-US/API Reference (New)/Information template/DeleteContactTemplates.md

 |Action|String|Yes|DeleteContactTemplates|The operation that you want to perform.
 Set the value to DeleteContactTemplates. |
 |RegistrantProfileIds|String|Yes|1234567|The IDs of the registrant profiles to be deleted.

 The system automatically generates an ID after a registrant profile is created.
-You can call the [QueryRegistrantProfiles](~~67701~~)operation to query the ID of a created registrant profile. |
+You can call the [QueryRegistrantProfiles](~~67701~~) operation to query the ID of a created registrant profile. |
 |UserClientIp|String|No|127.0.0.1|The IP address of the client that is used to delete registrant profiles.
 Set the value to **127.0.0.1**. |

 ## Response parameters